West of the Pecos (1945 film): Cast

-Production and Release
+Production and release

 The film was popular and earned $151,000 in profits.
-It was Mitchum's final job before his service in the army.
+It was Mitchum's final job before his service in the Army.

 The previous year, Mitchum had played the lead in another Zane Grey movie with the same screenwriter (Norman Houston) and director titled Nevada, also featuring Richard Martin as comical sidekick Chito Rafferty.
 Nevada had been Mitchum's first movie as a leading man and the opening titles began with "Introducing Bob Mitchum as Jim Lacy".
 He was billed as Robert Mitchum for West of the Pecos and for the rest of his extremely long career as a leading man.
 Both Nevada and West of the Pecos did well at the box office.
 The latter film was popular and earned $151,000 in profits.
 It was Mitchum's final job before his service in the army.

-Among numerous other roles during her career, Barbara Hale would go on to play "Della Street," Perry Mason's secretary, in the long-running television series Perry Mason (1957-1966) starring Raymond Burr and would later play the role again opposite Burr for thirty TV-movies for a different decade (1985-1995).
+Among numerous other roles during her career, Barbara Hale would go on to play Della Street, Perry Mason's secretary in the long-running television series Perry Mason (1957-1966) starring Raymond Burr and would later play the role again opposite Burr for thirty later TV movies (1985-1995).